0x0z0n/z0n/posts/Signed.md

 ```

-Captured session output (from your run):
+Captured session output (from run):

 ```
 /home/z0n/venv/lib/python3.13/site-packages/impacket/version.py:12: UserWarning: pkg_resources is deprecated as an API.
 See https://setuptools.pypa.io/en/latest/pkg_resources.html.
 The pkg_resources package is slated for removal as early as 2025-11-30.
 Refrain from using this package or pin to Setuptools<81.